jtang766/Moon/art/index.md

 ## Thank you for your interest in my art and visiting my online portfolio.

-After an evening out, a friend was surprised that I don't showcase my art outside of Instagram.
-So here it is, a small modest gallery of crafty projects that I have done over the past few years.
-I hope that viewers can get a sense of my style.
+Too many friends are surprised that I don't showcase my art outside of Instagram.
+So here it is, a small gallery of crafty projects that I have done over the past few years.
+By visiting this page, I hope that viewers can get a sense of my style.
 I am always open to feedback and love hearing about other creative viewpoints.
-Please feel free to send me your honest opinion and any customisation you may want.
-Practicing creativity is not something I will stop doing and I am honoured to have the support of my family and friends in having my art put in use.
+Practicing creativity is not something I will stop doing and I am honoured to have the support of my family and friends in having my art put in to use.

 Janice